 As is true of most web sites, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.
 We may combine this automatically collected log information with other information we collect about you, such as your user profile ID or order number.
 We do this to improve services we offer you, and to improve marketing, analytics, and site functionality.

-Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use Flash Cookies (Local Shared Objects) to collect and store information.
+We use Local Shared Objects, such as HTML5, to store content information and preferences.
+Third parties with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity use Flash Cookies (Local Shared Objects) and HTML5 to collect and store information.
+Various browsers may offer their own management tools for removing HTML5.
 To learn how to manage privacy and storage settings for Flash cookies click here: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html#117118

 - Other Types of Information.